-The Origins Science Scholars Program is presented by Siegal Lifelong Learning and the Institute for the Science of Origins (ISO), a partnership of several Northeast Ohio research and educational institutions, led by Case Western Reserve University.
+The Origins Science Scholars Program is presented by Siegal Lifelong Learning and the Institute for the Science of Origins (ISO) and is held in partnership with several Northeast Ohio research and educational institutions.

 In this unique program, members of the community engage with each other and with leading scholars to investigate rapidly developing areas of origins science.
 Each evening begins with a presentation by a world-class researcher, followed by dinner and open discussion.

 5:30 - 6:00 ~ Coffee and Sign-in